theJasonFan/SEQC-data/README.md

 # SEQC Data

-Download, aggregate and SEQC Data better names.
+Download, aggregate and give SEQC samples better names.

 Much thanks to SRA-Explorer written by Phil Ewels, from which "raw" metadata TSV files are downloaded.